 In an increasingly mobile and interconnected world, delivering high-quality, responsive, and engaging front-end web and mobile experiences is invaluable.
 AWS offers a rich portfolio of services that empower developers to build, manage, and scale applications with ease.
 In this section, we will explore key services that enable seamless integration, communication, and location-based functionality, all designed to improve front-end application development.

-Amazon API Gateway
+Amazon API gateway